contiv/vpp/docs/MANUAL_INSTALL.md

 as described in the [kubeadm manual][3].
 Execute the following command as
 root:
 ```
-kubeadm init --token-ttl 0
+kubeadm init --token-ttl 0 --pod-network-cidr=10.1.0.0/16
 ```
+The CIDR specified with the flag `--pod-network-cidr` is used by kube-proxy and must match `PodSubnetCIDR` from the `IPAMConfig` section of the `contiv.yaml` configuration file, defined in the Contiv-VPP [deployment YAML file](../k8s/contiv-vpp.yaml).
+A special case are pods in the host network namespace, which will share interfaces and their IP addresses with the host.
+For services with backends running in the host it is therefore required to select node management IP from `PodSubnetCIDR` for proxying to work properly.

-Note that the above command will autodetect the network interface to advertise the master on as the interface with the default gateway.
+Also note that `kubeadm init` will autodetect the network interface to advertise the master on as the interface with the default gateway.
 If you want to use a different interface (i.e. a custom management network setup), specify the `--apiserver-advertise-address=<ip-address>` argument to kubeadm init.
 For
 example:
 ```
-kubeadm init --token-ttl 0  --apiserver-advertise-address=192.168.56.106
+kubeadm init --token-ttl 0 --pod-network-cidr=10.1.0.0/16 --apiserver-advertise-address=192.168.56.106
 ```
 If Kubernetes was initialized successfully, it prints out this message:
 ```